jaitd/process-migration/README.md

 the information throughout the cluster.

 The system is able to independently make a decision regarding process transfer and actually transfer a running process from one node to another.

+This isn't the original code, but it's the only version that I have.
+I'll keep on updating the code as and when I find time.